 - 6-8 flour tortillas

-- Add chicken to large pot and bring to a boil.
-Boil for 12-15 minutes or until chicken is cooked all the way through.
+- Boil for 12-15 minutes or until chicken is cooked all the way through.
 Do not overcook.

-- When chicken is done, pour out the water and place chicken on a plate to cool and then shred with a fork.
+- When chicken is done, place chicken on a plate to cool and then shred with a fork.

 - Stir until combined and then stir in the shredded chicken.
-Taste the mixture to make sure it has enough spices toyour liking.
+Taste the mixture to make sure it has enough spice to your liking.
 Add more if desired.
-Heat on medium-low just until heated.
+Remove from heat and set aside.

-- While the mixture is heating, heat 1-2 Tablespoons of oil on a skillet.
-Heat each tortilla one at a time on both sides just until lightly crisp (tortilla should still be flexible) This will keep the tortilla from getting too soggy while baking.
+- Heat each tortilla one at a time on both sides just until lightly crisp (tortilla should still be flexible) This will keep the tortilla from getting too soggy while baking.
 Transfer to paper towels.

-- In a 9 x 13 inch baking dish pour in a thin layer of the enchilada sauce just enough to cover the bottom.
+- In a 9 x 13-inch baking dish, pour in a thin layer of the green enchilada sauce just enough to cover the bottom.

 - When all tortillas have been stuffed, folded and placed in the pan, pour on the remaining enchilada sauce and top with cheese!